 For more than 15 years, the Sacramento Kings have helped recognize district and county Teachers of the Year.
-District and County Teachers of the Year 2009 in Sacramento County will be honored February 6, 2009 at the Sacramento Kings vs. Utaz Jazz game at ARCO Arena.
+District and County Teachers of the Year 2009 in Sacramento County will be honored on February 6, 2009, at the Sacramento Kings vs. Utaz Jazz game at ARCO Arena.

 Elliott Ranch Elementary, in the Elk Grove Unified School District, the school of Sacramento County's other Teacher of the Year 2009 Janet Anderson will be visited in March by Kings players.